In this blog, we are going to install WordPress on Ubuntu Linux Apache server running on Azure Virtual Machine.

 sudo mysql -u root -p

-Create the database wordpressdb:
+Then create the database wordpressdb:

 CREATE DATABASE wordpressdb; SHOW databases;

-Create a database user, wpuser with new password.
+After that, create a database user, wpuser with new password.

 CREATE USER 'wpuser'@'%' IDENTIFIED BY 'your_password_here';